modem7/docker-borgmatic/README.md

 | CRON | Cron times | cron time, disabled | 0 1 * * * |
 | CRON_COMMAND | Command cron will run | borgmatic --stats -v 0 2>&1 | borgmatic --stats -v 0 2>&1 |
 | EXTRA_CRON | Extra cron lines | 0 5 2 * * command1 | Empty |

+## Breaking change
+dockercli tag has been removed as there is now a variable to install it at container startup.

 ### Usage